MichelDeudon/formations/content/en/course/linguistics/_index.md

 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}
 Continuously, at your own pace.
-Some live webinars and cohorts will be scheduled to foster dynamic learning environment and sense of community.
+Some live webinars and cohorts will be scheduled to foster a dynamic learning environment and sense of community.
 {{< /spoiler >}}

 {{< spoiler text="I followed CS224n at Stanford.
 Should I attend this course?" >}}